 Introducing St Maarten And St Martin

-The French and the Dutch have peacefully shared this Caribbean gem for more than 350 years, ever since (as legend has it) a gin-drinking Dutchman and wine-imbibing Frenchman walked around the island to see how much territory they could claim for their country in a day.
-The Frenchman gained two-thirds of the island, but the Dutch maintain that their representative claimed the prize part of the property.
+Tucked away in a small corner of the Caribbean lies the island of Sint Maarten and Saint Martin, the world's smallest area of land divided into two nations.
+The French and Dutch have shared this strip of paradise peacefully for more than 350 years, ever since a gin-drinking Dutchman and a wine-imbibing Frenchman allegedly walked around the island to see how much territory they could claim for their country in a day.
+The French won more land, but the Dutch lay claim to the most prized part.

 Become our St Maarten And St Martin Travel Expert